 The user may specify one or more analysis jobs to be performed on the TCST lines that remain after applying the filtering parameters listed above.
 Each entry in the joblist contains the task and additional filtering options for a single analysis to be performed.
-There are three types of jobs available including filter, summary, and rirw.
+The available job types include filter, summary, rirw, and probrirw.
 Please refer to Section 5 for details on how to call each job.
 The format for an analysis job is as follows:

-26.3.2 tc\stat output
+26.3.2 tc\stat Output